A Comprehensive Handwritten Paragraph Text Recognition System: LexiconNet: Experimental Setup and Results

 \subsubsection{IAM}

 The IAM handwriting dataset includes the forms of handwritten text, which can be used for training and testing purposes of text recognition experiments.
-Handwritten text is extracted from the LOB corpus.
-It was published in 1999.
-It contains 1539 pages of scanned text, 13353 text lines and 115320 labelled words.
-Segmentation is presented at page, paragraph, line and word level.
 We have used paragraph and line level segmentation in this work with the train, test and validation split are mentioned in Table \ref{tab:dataset}.